 Data Acquisition

 This project made use of multiple NASA Earth observation data sources (Table 1).
-We acquired a 1-arc second, 30 m void-filled Digital Elevation Model (DEM) from the Shuttle Radar Topography Mission (SRTM) using the USGS Earth Explorer portal (USGS, 2015).
+We acquired a 1-arc second, 30 m void-filled digital elevation model (DEM) from the Shuttle Radar Topography Mission (SRTM) using the USGS Earth Explorer portal (USGS, 2015).
 Also through the USGS Earth Explorer portal, we downloaded Landsat 8 Level 1, terrain corrected data for both the Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS).
-All available scenes for Path 34, Row 31, with less than 10% cloud cover over the study area were acquired for the 2015 growing season (i.e., May – September)yielding a total of six scenes.
+All available scenes for Path 34, Row 31, with less than 10% cloud cover over the study area were acquired for the 2015 growing season (i.e., May – September), yielding a total of six scenes.

-Phenology data were obtained from the MODIS Land Cover Dynamics product (MCD12Q2) using the NASA’s Earth Observing System Data and Information System Reverb platform (2015).
+Phenology data were obtained from the MODIS Land Cover Dynamics product (MCD12Q2) using the NASA’s Earth Observing System (EOS) Data and Information System Reverb platform (2015).

 [NOTE: We are actively searching for appropriate dates for the MCD12Q2 data product.
-Currently, we have only been able to ascertain data through 2012 which is not be appropriate for use in this project.
+Currently, we have only been able to ascertain data through 2012 which is not appropriate for use in this project.
 If we are unable to obtain more recent data (i.e., 2015) we will pursue other avenues for phenology mapping].

-We were provided with an ESRI shapefile of the extent of the 2012 Arapaho wildfire from our project partners at USGS and NREL at Colorado State University, as well as point locations for cheatgrass presence / absence field data gathered in 2014 and 2015.
+We were provided with an ESRI shapefile for the extent of the 2012 Arapaho wildfire from our project partners at USGS and NREL at Colorado State University, as well as point locations for cheatgrass presence / absence field data gathered in 2014 and 2015.

 Table 1: Summary of NASA Earth observation products used in this project.